dw5/ffenmass/README.md

 # FFenmass

-FFenmass is a small simple python utility to encode directories and recreating them recursively, inspired by h265ize.
+FFenmass is a simple python utility to encode directories and recreate them recursively, inspired by h265ize.

 ![Demo](example.gif)